 Using the fitted models, typical within-year evolutions of tick abundance were simulated.
 The characteristics of interest included the date of peak abundance, i.e. the date when the predicted number of I. ricinus was highest.
 The relation of the peak dates with cumulative mean temperatures were investigated.

-On the contrary to peak tick abundance, which depends on many factors which have not been accounted for in the model (e.g. host abundance), we hypothesize that winter tick abundance relates to corresponding temperature, which has an influence on tick activity.
+Unlike peak tick abundance, which depends on many factors which have not been accounted for in the model (e.g. host abundance), we hypothesize that winter tick abundance relates to corresponding temperature, which has an influence on tick activity.
 To analyse these potential links, the average January daily mean temperature was related to the corresponding estimated mean tick abundance.
 To improve comparability among sites, average tick abundance in January was standardized by its maximum value in each site.
 Similarly, as VPD is recognized to lower tick activity (Vail and Smith, 1998), we linked the average August VDP to the corresponding relative tick abundance.

 Results